Iranian, b. 1986

 He begins each new painting by culling from his growing archive of source material, gleaned from research in libraries and on the Internet, but these images are fragmented and combined until they evoke a mood, rather than a narrative.
 The beauty of Heydari’s paintings invites closer inspection, which yields an array of ominous associations.

 Taha Heydari's work has been presented in solo exhibitions at Ethan Cohen Fine Arts, New York, NY (2015) and the Azad Art Gallery, Tehran, IR (2011 and 2010), and has been featured in group exhibitions at venues that include the Touch Gallery, Cambridge, MA (2014); Castrum Peregrini, Amsterdam, NL (2013); the Mah Mehr Art Gallery, Tehran, IR (2012); the De Winkelhaak Gallery, Antwerp, BE (2012); the 1x1 Gallery, Dubai, UAE (2012); Frameless Gallery, London, UK (2011); the Freies Museum, Berlin, DE (2011); and the Museum of Contemporary Art, Tehran, IR (2009).
-In June 2017, he will present his first institutional solo exhibition at the Southeastern Center for Contemporary Art in Winston-Salem, NC.
+In June 2017, the Southeastern Center for Contemporary Art (SECCA) in Winston-Salem, NC presented his first institutional solo show, entitled Taha Heydari: Subliminal.
 Heydari received his BFA from the Art University of Tehran and an MFA from the LeRoy E. Hoffberger School of Painting at the Maryland Institute College of Art.